Florence Martus

-Florence Margaret Martus (August 7, 1868 – February 8, 1943), also known as "the Waving Girl", took it upon herself to be the unofficial greeter of all ships that entered and left the Port of Savannah, Georgia, between 1887 and 1931.
-A few years after she began waving at passing sailors, she moved in with her brother, a light keeper, at his small white cottage about five miles up the river from Fort Pulaski.
-From her rustic home on Elba Island, a tiny piece of land in the Savannah River near the Atlantic Ocean, Martus would wave a handkerchief by day and a lantern by night.
+Florence Margaret Martus (August 7, 1868 – February 8, 1943), also known as "the Waving Girl", took it upon herself to be the unofficial greeter of all ships entering and leaving the Port of Savannah, Georgia, via the Savannah River, between 1887 and 1931.
+A few years after she began waving at passing sailors, she moved in with her brother, a light keeper, at his small white cottage about five miles upriver from Fort Pulaski.
+From her rustic home on Elba Island, a tiny piece of land in the Savannah River near the Atlantic Ocean, Martus waved a handkerchief by day and a lantern by night.
 According to legend, not a ship was missed in her forty-four years on watch.
-A statue of Martus by the sculptor Felix de Weldon has been erected in Morrell Park on the historic riverfront of Savannah.
+A statue of Martus by the sculptor Felix de Weldon was erected in Morrell Park on Savannah's historic riverfront in 1972.

 Early life

-Martus was born on August 7, 1868, in Cockspur Island, near Savannah.
+Martus was born on August 7, 1868, in Cockspur Island, near Savannah, Georgia.
 She was the daughter of German-born Civil War veteran John H. Martus and Rosanna Cecilia Decker.
 She had five siblings: Catherine, Annie, Charles, George and Mary.
 John Martus was an ordnance sergeant at Fort Pulaski on Cockspur Island.

 Following her father's death (by 1890), the family moved to Savannah.
-They returned to Elba Island when George became keeper of the Elba and South Channel lights.
+They returned to Elba Island when her brother, George, became keeper of the Elba and South Channel lights.